-Industrial operations on Peterson AFB were previously authorized by the EPA under the 2000 MSGP which was administratively extended for Federal Facilities in Colorado until the issuance of the 2015 MSGP.
-Under the 2000 MSGP, Peterson AFB was only required to perform visual monitoring of storm water discharges.
-No storm water sampling was required to demonstrate compliance under the previous permit.
+Industrial operations on Peterson AFB were previously authorized by the EPA under the 2015 MSGP.
+Under the 2015 and 2021 MSGP, Peterson AFB is required to conduct storm water sampling at the outfalls.

-7.2 Storm Water Control Measures
+7.2 Storm water Control Measures

 The installation implements control measures to meet all applicable permit effluent limits.
 The categories of control measures include: